 The Investigator will presume that the Respondent is not responsible for the alleged conduct until a Determination Regarding Responsibility is made at the conclusion of the grievance process.
-The Investigator will seek to collect information sufficient for the individuals assigned to make a Determination Regarding Responsibility (Decision Makers) to reach a determination based on the preponderance of the evidence (i.e., evidence sufficient to show that the
+The Investigator will seek to collect information sufficient for the individuals assigned to make a Determination Regarding Responsibility (Decision Makers) to reach a determination based on the preponderance of the evidence (i.e., evidence sufficient to show that the determination is more likely than not to be true).

-The Investigator will consider all relevant information-including information tending to show the Respondent's responsibility for Sexual Harassment and information tending to show the Respondent is not responsible-from the Parties or from other sources, including university records.
+The Investigator will consider all relevant information-including information tending to show the Respondent's responsibile-from the Parties or from other sources, including university records.
 However, the Investigator will not interview a Party's ecclesiastical leader, physician, psychiatrist, psychologist, lawyer, or other professional or paraprofessional acting or assisting in that capacity; nor will the Investigator access, consider, disclose, or otherwise use records that are made or maintained in connection with the confidential communication with or treatment by any such person, unless the Investigator obtains that Party's voluntary, written consent to do so for a grievance process under these procedures.
 The Investigator will not intentionally require, allow, rely on, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the Party holding the privilege has waived the privilege.